niclad/hpc-kmeans/README.md

 ## Important Note

 This repository has never been maintained since this research has concluded.
 As such, there's a lot of bugs with the code that I no longer have the time to find or fix.
-If you run any of this code under `valgrind`, you're very likely to Valgrind, myself, and yourself cry.
+If you run any of this code under `valgrind`, you're very likely to make Valgrind, myself, and yourself cry.
 Otherwise, you're more than welcome to use this code for your own work... but you've been warned.